ArcticZeroo/frozor-commands/README.md

 Takes a Command argument and adds it and all its aliases to the commands list by calling `add`

+##### populate

+Not yet implemented.
+This will take all files in a given directory, check if their constructor inherits command, and if so, register it.

 ##### process

 This is how commands are processed.
 This takes arguments (message, extra, bot), where

 * message: the message that triggered the command to be invoked.
 Required properties listed below.
     * args: an array representing the arguments passed to it.
-    * commandName: the command the user is attempting to invoke
+    * commandName: the command name the user is attempting to invoke, e.g. `help`
     * reply: a method that takes a string argument and replies in some way to the user.
-This is not necessary if you override the formatter to return false for all (non-logger) events.
+This is not a required method if you override the formatter to return false for all (non-logger) events.
+However, it is incredibly useful inside commands themselves.
 * extra: An (optional) object that can contain any extra data you want to pass to your comomands.
 This could be the existence of other bots, some variables you want to pass, or anything else you'd like the command to have available (since, in practice, your commands should be separated from your main script).
-This defaults to just {}
+This defaults to just {}.
+    * Instead of using globals, consider putting helper methods inside the extra.
 * bot: An (optional) bot to use instead of the bot you may or may not have provided in the constructor.
+If this is not provided, the bot will come from `this.bot`, so if none was provided in the constructor, you need to include a bot here.

 This method does all the following: